 You do not need prior authorization for Emergency Services or emergency Hospital admissions at Participating or Non-Participating facilities.
+In addition, you do not need prior authorization for services, other than prescription Drugs, provided under a courtapproved CARE agreement or CARE plan.
 For non-emergency inpatient services, your provider should request prior authorization at least five business days before admission.
 If the Non-Participating Hospital is unable to determine the contact information for Blue Shield in order to request prior authorization, the Non-Participating Hospital may bill the Member for such services.